cellmaxtechnologies/.github/profile/README.md

 **Innovative Solutions for Our Internal Use**

-Thank you for visiting "Code at Cellmax", our suite of cutting-edge software solutions developed exclusively for internal use at Cellmax Technologies AB.
+Thank you for visiting "Code at Cellmax", our suite of software solutions developed for internal use at Cellmax Technologies AB.

 ## About Us